Updated on April 28th, 2025

 Taking a gap year can actually make it easier to get into top colleges.
 In some cases, standing out from the crowd when your child applies to schools like MIT or Harvard isn’t always easy.
 By taking a gap year and using the time to intern or work for a company in an allied field, your student can gain valuable experience designed to help them catch the attention of the admissions panel.

 One student used their gap year to intern with a tech startup in Silicon Valley.
 In the end, the software he helped code was sold to Microsoft.
 To no surprise, he ended up receiving an offer from MIT because of that experience – which he wouldn’t have had as a senior in high school.
+By exploring various avenues, students can find opportunities through government programs, local organizations, or by creating their own personalized gap year experience.

 Ultimately, this means using a gap year specifically to get ahead, but it can make all of the difference when your child has their sights set on a highly competitive school or program.